Updated: Nov 8

 Rival(s) - Starlight Kid and Momo Watanabe

-Long Story Sport Accolade(s) - Favorite Match (February 2022 vs. Starlight Kid), Favorite Female Wrestler (April 2022)
+Long Story Sport Accolades - Favorite Female Match of the Month (February 2022 vs. Starlight Kid and April 2022 vs. Mei Suruga), Favorite Female Wrestler (April 2022)

 And it's not like she made a few appearances back in the day and recently restarted her career either.
 As of writing (5/16/22), AZM has wrestled 473 matches inside a Stardom ring, only Momo Watanabe (492) and Mayu Iwatani (677) have fought more.
 She started out wrestling three-minute sprints and gradually improved to the point where she was having matches further and further down the card.

 On April 15th, 2017, two months after she was accepted into Queen's Quest, AZM earned her first piece of gold when she, Hazuki, and Io Shirai beat Oedo Tai's Kagetsu, Hana Kimura, and La Rosa Negra to win the Artist of Stardom Championships.
-With that victory, she became the youngest titleholder in Stardom history at the age of 14 years, six months, and 12 days, a record that she still holds today.
+With that victory, she became the youngest titleholder in Stardom history, a record that she still holds today.
 And while she would only hold the trios' titles for three weeks, that first taste of gold fueled her as she continued her career.
 As of writing, she's won the AoS titles three times for a combined reign of 111 days.

 Following both Hazuki's departure from QQ to join Oedo Tai in the 2018 Stardom Draft, and Io Shirai's subsequent decision to head to WWE in the summer, AZM was expected to step up as one of Queen's Quest leaders.
 While Io Shirai handed the reigns over to her protege Momo Watanabe, who was just starting what would become a legendary year-long reign with the Wonder of Stardom title, AZM was expected to step up in her own way.